apache/flink-connector-prometheus/prometheus-connector/README.md

 Each `PrometheusTimeSeries` instance maps 1-to-1 to a [remote-write `TimeSeries`](https://prometheus.io/docs/concepts/remote_write_spec/#protocol).
 Each object contains:
 * exactly one `metericName`, mapped to the special  `__name__` label
-* optionally, any number of additional labels { k: String, v:String }
+* optionally, any number of additional labels { k: String, v:String } - MUST BE IN ORDER BY KEY
-* one or more `Samples` { value: double, timestamp: long } - must be in timestamp order
+* one or more `Samples` { value: double, timestamp: long } - MUST BE IN TIMESTAMP ORDER

 `PrometheusTimeSeries` provides a builder interface.